xataio/xata-go/README.md

 # Golang SDK for Xata

 Simple Golang client for xata.io databases.
-Currently work in progress.

 Xata is a Serverless Database that is as easy to use as a spreadsheet, has the data integrity of PostgresSQL, and the search and analytics functionality of